OSRHE Program Code: 153

 3. Pass additional ACEND required courses with a grade of C or better.

-Student must meet all of the academic, retention and graduation requirements of NSU and ACEND to obtain a letter of verification from the Director of the Didactic Program in Dietetics which will allow application for a dietetic internship.
-Note that a minimum GPA of 3.0 is required for entry into dietetic internship.
+Students must meet all of the academic, retention, and graduation requirements of NSU to obtain a letter of verification for the Director of the DPD, which will allow for entry to a supervised practice program.
+Note: a minimum GPA of 3.0 is highly encouraged for entry into many supervised practice programs.

 General Education Requirements